alexbecker/prompt-injection/paper.typ

 To evaluate how well $op("AD")$ discriminates between malicious prompts which successfully bypass the rule and benign prompts, we restrict our attention to the "successful" malicious prompts with $p("Unable") < 0.5$ and compute the average precision of a binary classifier using $op("AD")$.
-The score distribution for each rule was shifted by subtracting the median and scaled to a standard deviation of 1.
+Since system prompts (and hence rules) are generally fixed in deployed systems, we baseline each rule against the benign prompts and shift and scale the score distribution so that it is centered at 0 with standard deviation 1.

 To avoid Simpson's paradox, we weight each sample so that the positive samples (i.e. successful malicious prompts) for each rule have the same total weight and do the same for negative samples.
 This results in a chance level slightly below $0.5$ as some rules have no positive samples.